 The Clean Energy Standard (CES) requires retail electricity sellers to annually demonstrate the use of clean energy to generate a specified percentage of their electricity sales.

 MassDEP has proposed amendments to the Clean Energy Standard.
-The agency will hold public hearings on October 30, 2019, in Boston and October 31, 2019, in Worcester, and will accept public comment through November 12, 2019.
+The agency held public hearings on October 30, 2019, in Boston and October 31, 2019, in Worcester, and accepted public comment through November 12, 2019.

 Additional Resources for Proposed Amendments